Inside: Bring the world inside your home with these stunning multicultural picture books!

 Perhaps even more importantly, young people need to read books that honor all children in every day situations.
 A black child should see himself in books about losing his first tooth, getting a new pet or playing hide and seek, not just books about the fight for civil rights.
 A Jewish child needs to see herself in picture books about friendship or days spent enjoying moments with grandparents, not just books about the Holocaust.

 When a character’s skin color or religion or country of origin isn’t made a focal point of a story, it normalizes differences.
-When diverse characters — characters of different colors, nationalities, and religions — are stars, not sidekicks, in stories, we help children (and the adults who read to them!) see there is no one “right” or “ideal” way to be.
+When multicultural picture books feature characters of different colors, nationalities, and religions as stars, not sidekicks, we help children (and the adults who read to them!) see there is no one “right” or “ideal” way to be.

 This is how we build bridges.
 This is how we nurture empathy.

-Most importantly, this is how we begin to eradicate stigma, highlight similarities, and challenge harmful stereotypes, something we should all strive for every single day as parents.
+Most importantly, multicultural picture books help eradicate stigma, highlight similarities, and challenge harmful stereotypes, something we should all strive for every single day as parents.

-Why Should I Read Multicultural Children’s Picture Books with My Children?
+Why Should I Read Multicultural Picture Books with My Children?

-The positive impressions children gain from multicultural children’s picture books will last a life time.
+The positive impressions children gain from multicultural picture books will last a life time.

 Need I say more?